 Stir the spinach and let it wilt.

-Rinse out the jar with 1/2 cup water, stir it into the bolognese to incorporate, taste, season well with salt and pepper if needed, and turn the heat off.
+Rinse out the marinara jar with 1/2 cup water, stir it into the bolognese to incorporate, taste, season well with salt and pepper if needed, and turn the heat off.

 Step two: Make Creamy Marina sauce.
 At the same time, as the bolognese is going, set cashews to simmer in water until soft ( alternatively you can soak the cashews in water for 6 hours or until tender)

 Add a layer of no-boil lasagna noodles, overlapping slightly.